 Where to get your hoops from:

 As a small company ourselves, we love recommending other small businesses.
 Of course, you can buy a hoop on the international online megastore named after a South American rainforest, but here are our favourite small businesses that you can support:

-- Hoopspin also make a broad range of hula hoops, including a HulaFit fitness hula hoop, perfect for hoop workouts.
+- Hoopspin also make a broad range of hula hoops, for both hoop workouts and tricks!
 Use Hulafit Director’s Carla’s code cahula for 10% off!

 All that info in a nutshell